-- Donor Management implemented a donor database system to organize, track, and manage donors and investors. - Ask Events organize and implement a series of fundraising events and one-on-one meetings to engage major donors to raise \$1-2 million in donations annually via our Leadership Circle, whose members make a minimum pledge of \$100,000 over four years. - Community Preservation Act make annual grant applications for project funding to municipal Community Preservation Committees and Affordable Housing Trust Funds in order to raise \$1-2 million annually depending on project and funding availability. - State rental and homeownership funding rounds apply for state rental and homeownership housing funding when available in order to raise \$1-2 million annually. - Additional public and related sources continue to access Community Development Block Grant funds for projects.
-Continue to pursue use of other state and nonprofit resources through conversations with CEDAC, Boston Community Capital, Federal Home Loan Bank, MHP, USDA, NeighborWorks America and others.
+- Donor Management implemented a donor database system to organize, track, and manage donors and investors. - Ask Events & Major Donor Acquisition organize and implement a series of fundraising events and one-on-one meetings to engage major donors to raise \$1.5 million in donations annually via our Leadership Circle, whose members make a minimum pledge of \$100,000 over four years.

+- Community Preservation Act make annual grant applications for project funding to municipal Community Preservation Committees and Affordable Housing Trust Funds in order to raise \$1-2 million annually depending on project and funding availability. - State rental and homeownership funding rounds apply for state rental and homeownership housing funding when available in order to raise \$1-2 million annually from DHCD, MassHousing, and FHLB Boston. - Additional public and related sources continue to access Community Development Block Grant funds for projects.
+Continue to pursue use of other state and nonprofit resources through conversations with CEDAC, MHIC, Boston Community Capital, Federal Home Loan Bank, MHP, USDA, NeighborWorks America and others.